sugam74/365programs/README.md

-# This is my 365 days challenge to solve 365 different type of problems woth different type of languages
+# This is my 365 days challenge to solve 365 different type of problems with different type of languages

-# Languages I will use here is : Python, Javascript, Java
+# Languages used here are : Python, Javascript, Java

-# You are welcome to suggest anything ( you can give me a problem as well )
+# You are welcome to suggest anything ( you can suggest me problems as well )